browserengineering/book/book/security.md

     is a bad idea: Python's equality function for strings scans the string from left to right, and exits as soon as it finds a difference.
-So, *how long* it takes to check passwords gives you clues about the password; this is called a "[timing side channel][timing-attack]".
+So, *how long* it takes to check passwords gives you clues about the password; this is called a [timing side channel][timing-attack].
 This book is about the browser, not the server, but a real web application has to do do a [constant-time string comparison][constant-time]!